What is Currency Trading?

 Introducing SensibullYour one stop solution option Trading

-Learn Futures and Options trading using virtual trades, without real money.
+Learn to trade futures and options without real money.

 10 flat ₹Per order for other segments

 Open your Currency Trading Account

 Fill in your personal details required for account opening & select Derivatives segment while proceeding with your account opening journey

 In addition to the below mentioned list of documents, submit your income proof that is required for trading in Derivatives segment